6 Tips to Create an Ambassador Program for Your Nonprofit

 - Tagline

-Incorporate these brand elements into your promotional materials, such as your social media posts and personal emails to potential participants.
+Then, incorporate these brand elements into your promotional materials, such as your social media posts and personal emails to potential participants, ensuring everything matches.

 For example, here’s a flyer for a fictional environmental nonprofit ambassador program with a cohesive brand: